 - To bake them in the oven: Stir all ingredients together in a medium mixing bowl.
-Preheat the oven to 400°F. Spread the fries out in a single layer on an oil-misted baking tray.
-Bake for 40-50 minutes, flipping halfway through baking time.
+Preheat the oven to 400°F. Spread the fries out in a single layer on a dark baking tray that was lined with parchment paper.
+Bake for 40-50 minutes in the top third of the oven.
+Flip them halfway through baking time.

 To make the calamari:

 - Mix the buttermilk, spelt flour, and Old Bay together to form a batter.
-Add the drained and thawed calamari rings to the bowl and stir well to coat.
+Add the thawed and drained calamari rings to the bowl and stir well to coat.

-- Mist your air fryer racks with oil and put them on top of paper towels to catch drips.
+- Mist your air fryer racks with oil and put them on top of waxed paper or paper towels to catch drips.
 Spread the calamari mixture in a single layer on the racks.
 The mixture is liquidy at this point (and not distinct calamari pieces).